ZackWilde27/Z3dPy/README.md

 # Installation Guide

-My library does not handle the window itself, so first you'll need something like Pygame.
+First you'll need a display, like pygame, or tkinter or something.

 Download the latest release and extract the zip folder to the same folder as your script, then import it with:
 ```python